Using Perplexity for Deep OSINT Research

 showing 14% revenue growth.
 Sources: [Company IR], [Reuters], [Financial Times]"

-This real-time capability is game-changing for investigative work where currency of information matters.
+This real-time capability is a game changer for investigative work, where the freshness of the information is decisive.

 II.
 Perplexity Use Cases for OSINT